-10. There are 300,000–460,000 yogis in the United Kingdom.
+11. There are 300,000–460,000 yogis in the United Kingdom.

+There are more than 10,000 active yoga instructors in the UK.
 Individuals who want to become qualified yoga instructors can turn to the British Wheel of Yoga, where a diploma and a level four certificate is offered to the best of the best.
-According to the yoga participation statistics in the UK, altogether these yoga instructors teach between 20,000 and 30,000 yoga classes each week.
+According to yoga participation statistics in the UK, all these yoga instructors teach between 20,000 and 30,000 classes each week.

 Yoga Statistics Worldwide

-19. In 2016, there were 754 yoga facilities in Beijing.
+15. In 2016, there were 754 yoga facilities in Beijing.

 The Chinese seem to be die-hard fans of the ancient Indian practice.
 Based on a graph representing the number of China’s yoga facilities and their locations, the most yoga centers are located in Beijing, followed by Shanghai and Guangzhou.

-21. Around 30% of the Dutch prefer mindfulness or meditation yoga.
+22. Around 30% of the Dutch prefer mindfulness or meditation yoga.

 Yoga and Health Statistics